CPCLab/lister/README.md

 4. Support for markdown:

-   1. This will require redesign on how the text should be annotated, as the bracketing method will break (or requires a lot of metacharacters).
+   1. This will require redesign on how the text should be annotated, as the bracketing method will break  or at least  requires a lot of metacharacters.
-   2. On the plus side, MD is supported by eLabFTW, and since it is a non binary file, the changes can be tracked on version control system.
+   2. On the plus side, MD is supported by eLabFTW, also the changes can be tracked on version control system.

 5. Maintaining information in the form of images, tables, figures etc.